GoogleCloudPlatform/cloud-code-samples/nodejs/nodejs-hello-world/.readmes/vscode/README.md

 # Kubernetes Hello World with Cloud Code

 This "Hello World" sample demonstrates how to deploy a simple "Hello World" application to Kubernetes using the Cloud Code extension for Visual Studio Code.
+When you run the application, Cloud Code uses [skaffold](https://skaffold.dev/docs/) under the hood to create a Kubernetes cluster and run the app in a container.
+To learn more about Kubernetes, explore the [Kubernetes overview](https://kubernetes.io/docs/concepts/overview/).

 ### Table of Contents
 * [Getting Started](#getting-started)